The Power of Community

 Smiles All Week Long

 Tim Hortons and Marek Hospitality Inc., located at the Guelph General Hospital selected our Hospital again as the Smile Cookie beneficiary.
-They donated $1,363 to the Hospital to better patient care.
+Thank you to everyone who purchased or made a cookie during #SmileCookieWeek.
+In total, $1,363 was raised to better patient care.

 DENSO Does Their Part